-Oregon State Parks Day is June 4, 2022.
-Make the most of the 100th anniversary celebration with free admission, camping and fishing across the state.
+Oregon State Parks Day is June 7, 2025.
+Make the most of the celebration with free admission, camping and fishing across the state.

-Here’s your chance to celebrate the centennial of our state parks by enjoying them for free.
+Here’s your chance to enjoy our state parks for free.
 Since 1998, State Parks Day has given free admittance to Oregonians for their support of the state park system.

 Free Admission